sun-n-y/myClothingStore/README.md

 <a name="custom_anchor_name"></a>

-# a clothing store :shirt: :shirt: :jeans:
+# a clothing store :shirt: :jeans:

 ## Concepts applied but not limited too